 (New and used railroad paraphernalia)

-The GADSDEN-PACIFIC TOY TRAIN OPERATING MUSEUM, LTD. (GPD)
+The GADSDEN-PACIFIC TOY TRAIN OPERATING MUSEUM, LTD. (GPDTTOM)

 is a charitable, non-profit corporation dedicated to the advancement of

-model railroading by the collection and operation of toy trains and railroad
+model railroading by the collection and operation of toy and model trains

 Today's Museum started as a private organization of